 Emergency & Safety Moves

 The safety and security of our students in our residence halls are of the utmost importance.
-We recognize that there are times that emergency situations arise and require a room change to be made.
+We recognize that there are times when emergency situations arise and require a room change to be made.
 Safety moves can be due to Title IX reports/cases, threats of violence, physical violence incidents, bias, and discrimination-based incidents but are not limited to these reasons.

 Needs Based Moves

 Students with a medical need requiring a room change should work with the Accommodative Services office to register with them.
-If approved for a housing accommodation, the accommodations office will let us know, and someone from our team will reach out to you with the next steps.
+If approved for a housing accommodation, the accommodations office will let us know and someone from our team will reach out to you with the next steps.

-If you believe you have a need-based move that is not due to a medical condition we encourage you to reach out to your Community Director to discuss your specific situation.
+If you believe you have a need-based move that is not due to a medical condition, we encourage you to reach out to your Community Director to discuss your specific situation.
 In similarity to all mid-term room changes, we cannot guarantee that needs-based moves that are not medically necessary will be granted.

 Vacancy in a friend's room

 Although infrequent, there are times when a student has a vacancy within their assigned room and desires to have their friend move in as opposed to a randomly assigned student.
-We know that living in a room with close friends is extremely important to some of our students, and do work to make these moves happen when possible.
+We know that living in a room with close friends is extremely important to some of our students and do work to make these moves happen when possible.

 If you have a vacancy in your room and have a friend that desires to move into this space you and your friends should reach out to the Community Director of your building directly.